snOm3ad/snOm3ad/README.md

 ### Currently learning

-I'm very into all things DevOps, particularly:
+- WebAssembly

-- Github Actions
+- Spidermonkey
-- Docker
+- WebKit
-- Kubernetes
+- wasm-bindgen

+Into the unknown!

 ### How to reach me: